TysonAndre/golemproxy/README.md

 - For the most part, requests are sent from the client unmodified, and responses are sent from the server unmodified, though multigets with 2 or more keys need to be split up for requests and combined for responses.

-**This is a work in progress - it can only proxy some types of commands and networking failure modes have not been tested**
+**This is a work in progress - it can only proxy some types of commands and networking failure modes have not been tested.
+Other commands are proxied incorrectly.**

 ### Motivation